You’re about to see the 15 best link building tools for 2019.

 Not Link Prospector.

-It analyzes every prospect on your list and lets you know which sites are most related to yours:
+It analyzes every prospect on your list for “LTS”… which bubbles up websites are most related to yours:

 Link Prospector’s features are designed solely for full-time link builders and SEO agencies.
 In other words: it’s not newbie-friendly.
 But if you’re a link building pro, this tool can make link prospecting go 2-10x faster.